Learn More About

 In modern ABS setups, the ECU and the hydraulic units are attached together so that while they have different functions, they are physically one unit.
 The ECU continually checks for signs of rapid wheel-speed deceleration, an indicator that a wheel is about to lock.
 If a wheel is about to lock, the ECU directs the hydraulic unit to pump the brake to that wheel until it resumes normal rotation.

 The primary purpose of ABS is to allow drivers to have directional control over their vehicle after heavy braking.
 In support of the effectiveness of ABS, it has been associated with:

 - a 35% decrease in frontal collisions on wet roads, and;

 - a 9% decrease in frontal impacts on dry roads.

-A decrease in frontal impacts suggests that ABS allowed drivers to steer to avoid a collision.
+A decrease in frontal collisions suggests that ABS allows drivers to steer to avoid a collision.